What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-If one considers only the five probabilities on the intertwining atoms, then the Bub-Stairs inequalitiy $p_1+p_3+p_5+p_7+p_9 \le 2$ results~\cite{Bub-2009,Bub-2010,Badziag-2011}.
+{The full hull problem, including all joint expectations of dichotomic $\pm 1$ observables yields 64 inequalities.
+The full hull computations for the probabilities $p_1, \ldots , p_{10}$ on all atoms $a_1, \ldots , a_{10}$ reduces to 16 inequalities.
+If one considers only the five probabilities on the intertwining atoms, then the Bub-Stairs inequalit $p_1+p_3+p_5+p_7+p_9 \le 2$ results~\cite{Bub-2009,Bub-2010,Badziag-2011}.
 Concentration on the four non-intertwining atoms yields $p_2+p_4+p_6+p_8+p_{10} \ge 1$.
-Limiting the hull computation to adjacent pair expectations of dichotomic $\pm 1$ observables yields the Klyachko-Can-Biniciogolu-Shumovsky inequality~\cite{Klyachko-2008}
+Limiting the hull computation to adjacent pair expectations of dichotomic $\pm 1$ observables yields the Klyachko-Can-Biniciogolu-Shumovsky inequality~\cite{Klyachko-2008}.}